 Twitter API for Competitor Research

-A Twitter / X API for competitor research, account analysis, and ongoing content tracking
+A Twitter / X API for competitor analysis, competitive intelligence, and research workflows

-Competitor research on Twitter is rarely about one isolated search result.
-Teams usually need to discover relevant conversations, identify the accounts that matter, inspect timelines, and track how messaging changes over time.
-TwtAPI fits that workflow by combining search, user lookup, and timeline access into a more reusable research path.
+Competitor research on Twitter/X is rarely about one isolated search result.
+Teams usually need to discover relevant conversations, identify the accounts that matter, inspect timelines, compare message changes, and turn the result into a competitor analysis report, a weekly brief, or a broader competitive-intelligence workflow.
+TwtAPI supports that kind of research path by combining search, user lookup, and timeline access into something the team can actually reuse.

 What competitor research teams usually need to answer